MagicWorld: Towards Long-Horizon Stability for Interactive Video World Exploration: Experiments

 \subsection{Comparison with SOTA Methods}

-We compare our method with recent interactive video world models, YUME~\cite{mao2025yume} and Matrix-Game 2.0 \cite{he2025matrix}.
-We also evaluate our method against camera-trajectory-based video generation models, including ViewCrafter \cite{yu2024viewcrafter}, Wan2.1-Camera-1.3B \cite{WanFun1_3B}, and Wan2.2-Camera-5B \cite{WanFun5B}.
-For a fair comparison, we adopt the same autoregressive inference strategy for all camera trajectory methods, where the last frame of each interaction serves as the first frame of the subsequent one.
-We use VBench \cite{huang2024vbench} for evaluation, covering aesthetic quality, imaging quality, subject consistency, background consistency, and motion smoothness.
+We compare our method with recent interactive video world models as well as camera-based video generation models.
+For a fair comparison, we adopt the autoregressive inference strategy for all camera trajectory methods, where the last frame of each interaction serves as the first frame of the subsequent one.
+We use VBench \cite{huang2024vbench} metrics for evaluation, covering temporal and visual quality.

-\textbf{Qualitative Comparison.} Fig. \ref{FIG_RES_MAIN1} presents a comparison of the results generated under three consecutive interactions within the same scene.
-Compared with existing methods, our approach demonstrates superior structural consistency, content realism, and temporal stability.
-Specifically, our method maintains more stable scene geometry, better subject continuity, and higher visual fidelity throughout the sequence.
-In contrast, other methods often exhibit structural distortion, subject drift, or content that is semantically inconsistent with the current scene during interaction, whereas our method consistently preserves the world state and produces coherent, realistic visual outcomes.

-Fig. \ref{FIG_RES_MAIN2} presents the qualitative comparison under long-horizon interactive generation.
-Existing methods gradually deviate from the original scene semantics after multiple interactions, exhibiting noticeable structural corruption, global geometric drift, and even synthesizing content inconsistent with the original environment.
-In contrast, benefiting from effective historical frame retrieval and geometric priors, our method preserves the core scene structure and semantic layout even after repeated viewpoint transitions. \textit{We provide the visual results of all seven interactions in the supplementary material, along with the corresponding video.}

-\textbf{Quantitative Comparison.} Tab. \ref{tab_main} reports the VBench \cite{huang2024vbench} evaluation on our constructed WorldBench dataset.
-Our approach achieves the best performance in both visual quality and temporal quality.
-These results demonstrate that our method can generate interactive video sequences with more appealing visual appearance, more stable scene structure, and improved subject–background consistency.
-We further compare the inference cost of different methods, as shown in Tab. \ref{tab_sub}.
-We report the GPU memory usage and the time required for a single interaction during inference.
-All methods are evaluated on a single H20 GPU, generating videos at a resolution of 480$\times$832 with 33 frames.
-We observe that our method achieves the best results while requiring only a small amount of inference time and GPU memory.
+\textit{\textbf{Qualitative Comparison.}} Fig. \ref{Fig_res_main} presents qualitative comparisons of long video sequences generated through continuous interactions within the same scene.
+Compared with existing methods, our approach demonstrates superior geometric preservation and motion consistency, while exhibiting significantly reduced error accumulation over extended interactions.
+We further evaluate viewpoint consistency, as shown in Fig. \ref{Fig_res_sub}.
+Our method maintains strong scene consistency during viewpoint changes.
+Specifically, when the camera leaves a particular viewpoint and returns after multiple interaction steps, the original scene structure and dynamic subjects are still well preserved. \textit{Additional video comparisons are provided in the supplementary material.}